SEO for the Savvy Economic Developer

 The sole focus on search engine rankings has moved economic development website marketing away from the true intended purpose - connecting communities to business owners and expanding economic growth opportunities.

 Economic development professionals desire more traffic.
-But the goal of more traffic is getting in they way of making sure the users actually find the information they are seeking.
-We confuse the search engine rankings and analysis with success when the primary goal is still to deliver relevant content to the user.
+But that goal is getting in the way of making sure the users actually find the information they are seeking.
+We confuse the search engine rankings and analysis with success when the primary goal is still to deliver relevant content from the user.
 The savvy economic developer knows a relevant website will drive more and better traffic, thus improving the search engine rankings.

 Let's break down a popular process:

-- Create a website and include the popular search terms for the group of people you are looking to attract.
+- Create a website and include the popular search terms for the group of people you want to attract.